Cylon-trader/VBA/README.md

 # VBA
 This is MS Excel macro with "Transactions sorter by address" - similar than "One click Pivot table".
-For using it you need text copied from w8io.ru (ctrl+A), previously filtered for interested currency (click on Waves, for example).
-The link would be like this: https://w8io.ru/Address/f/Waves  - where Address is the Waves account address

 1. Activate the "Developer" tab on Excel
   1.1 Right click anywhere on the ribbon, and then click "Customize the Ribbon".